All Episodes

 And I watch, you know, with kind of amusement.

-She works for a newspaper that is radical squad, hardcore, new green deal left that obsesses over and never stops obsessing over Donald Trump.
+She works for a newspaper that is radical, squad, hardcore, new Green Deal left that obsesses over and never stops obsessing over Donald Trump.

 It doesn't matter that Donald Trump is no longer the president.

-You know, it is it is socialist propaganda.
+You know, it is socialist propaganda.

 Same with the Washington Post.

-You know, there's a there's a reason.
+You know, there's a reason.

-How come none of these outlets?
+How come none of these outlets, can you imagine if Don Jr.

 Because they ignore Hunter.

-Hunter uses the N-word how many times makes anti-Asian slurs, how many times?
+Hunter uses the N-word how many times makes anti-Asian slurs how many times?

-And it's like these things don't happen in their universe because they're just obsessed, all things, radical new Green Deal socialists.
+And it's like these things don't happen in their universe because they're just obsessed, all things radical new Green Deal socialists.

-They all live in this fake news blue check.
+They all live in this fake news, blue check.

-Anyway, they live in this fake news blue check bubble, and it's a bubble of bull Adam Schiff is what it is.
+And it's a bubble of bull Adam shiff is what it is.

 They have no influence beyond their little bubble.